Welcome, please come on in, have a look around and leave a comment.

 One of the 28 beds is given over to Mutabilis, a twiggy rose that covers itself in blooms – orange buds opening to flowers that darken with age.
 Up close the singular flowers are ho-hum and not really what you’d put in a vase, but the effect of a mass planting, such as at Robbins Park, is stunning … and on a windy day you can see why Mutabilis has the nickname “butterfly rose”.
 Mutabilis is an old china rose, dated to “before 1894” and flowers for an extensive period.
 Barbara Lea Taylor’s book Old-Fashioned Roses (Bateman, 1993) tells me that it was originally named Tipo Ideale and the author describes it as an “astonishing rose”.

-I couldn’t get any photos that I felt did the plant justice so am instead sharing a picture of another rose, Serendipity.
 Other roses on show just now include New Zealand-bred Hot Chocolate, Blackberry Nip (by Rob Somerfield of Te Puna) and Hamilton Gardens.

 While we were at the park we also ducked into the Tropical Display House, which Ned describes as a “hidden treasure”.
 The exterior isn’t terribly promising, but the interior always looks great – various hoyas are in flower just now, as is the national flower of Chile, Lapageria rosea, various bromeliads, vireyas, tuberous begonias and orchids.